uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 These education initiatives are significant, but it will be essential to ensure that momentum is not lost in the years following the end of the Commission’s mandate.
 To be successful over the long term, this and similar initiatives will require substantive and sustained support from provincial and territorial governments, educators, and local school districts.
 An ongoing commitment from ministers of education throughout the country is critical.
-The Commission notes that on July 9, 2014, the cmec announced that education ministers
+The Commission notes that on July 9, 2014, the CMEC announced that education ministers

-agreed to additional pan-Canadian work in Aboriginal education to take place over the next two years, which will focus on four key directional ideas: support for Aboriginal students interested in pursuing teaching as a career; development of learning resources on Canadian history and the legacy of Indian Residential Schools that could be used by teacher training programs; sharing of promising practices in Aboriginal education; and ongoing promotion of learning about Indian Residential Schools in K–12 education systems.[^109]
+> agreed to additional pan-Canadian work in Aboriginal education to take place over the next two years, which will focus on four key directional ideas: support for Aboriginal students interested in pursuing teaching as a career; development of learning resources on Canadian history and the legacy of Indian Residential Schools that could be used by teacher training programs; sharing of promising practices in Aboriginal education; and ongoing promotion of learning about Indian Residential Schools in K–12 education systems.[^109]

-In regions where curriculum and teacher training on residential schools have been introduced, it will be necessary to build on these early successes and evaluate progress on an ongoing basis.
+In regions where curriculum and teacher training on residential schools have been introduced, it will be necessary to build on these early successes and evaluate progress<!--x-->
+on an ongoing basis.
 Where education about residential schools is minimal, provincial and territorial governments can benefit from the lessons learned in jurisdictions that have made this material a mandatory requirement.

 The Commission notes that throughout the residential school era, Catholic and Protestant religious schools taught students only about their own religions.
 Students were ill prepared to understand or respect other religious or spiritual perspectives, including those of Aboriginal peoples.
 In our view, no religious school receiving public funding should be allowed to teach one religion to the complete exclusion of all other religions.
-This is consistent with the Supreme Court of Canada decision in S.L. v.
-Commission scolaire des Chênes in 2012.
+This is consistent with the Supreme Court of Canada decision in _S.L. v.
+Commission scolaire des Chênes_ in 2012.
 At issue was whether Québec’s mandatory Ethics and Religious Cultures Program, which was introduced in 2008 to replace Catholic and Protestant programs of religious and moral instruction with a comparative religions course taught from a neutral and objective perspective, violated charter rights of Catholic parents and children to be taught only Catholic religious beliefs.[^110]
 However, the court ruled:

-Exposing children to a comprehensive presentation of various religions without forcing the children to join them does not constitute an indoctrination of students that would infringe the freedom of religion…
+> Exposing children to a comprehensive presentation of various religions without forcing the children to join them does not constitute an indoctrination of students that would infringe the freedom of religion…
 Furthermore, the early exposure of children to realities that differ from those in their immediate family environment is a fact of life in society.
 The suggestion that exposing children to a variety of religious facts in itself infringes on religious freedom or that of their parents amounts to a rejection of the multicultural reality of Canadian society and ignores the Quebec government’s obligations with regard to public education.[^111]